ryutok/zbd/README.md

     zplug 'ryutok/zbd'

 ### By manual
-Download `zbd.zsh` by running one of the following commands in your terminal.
+1. Download source code from [releases](https://github.com/ryutok/zbd/archive/v1.0.tar.gz) and uncompress the files.
-Please change `<INSTALL_DIR>` to the directory which you want to install zbd.
+2. Move the uncompressed directory `zbd-X.X` to the directory which you want to install zbd.

-via `curl`

-    curl https://raw.githubusercontent.com/ryutok/zbd/master/zbd.zsh > <INSTALL_DIR>/zbd.zsh

-via `wget`

-    wget https://raw.githubusercontent.com/ryutok/zbd/master/zbd.zsh <INSTALL_DIR>/zbd.zsh

-Then, add following line to your `.zshrc` file.
+3. Add following line to your `.zshrc` file.
+Please change `<INSTALL_DIR>` to your install directory.

-    . <INSTALL_DIR>/zbd.zsh
+    . <INSTALL_DIR>/zbd-*/zbd.zsh

 ## Usage